How and to whom you should leave your business are difficult questions for any business owner to address.

 - approving the direction and master policy of the company

 Several Net Lawman wills include a discretionary trust.
 Of course, there is no reason why you should not set up a discretionary trust now.
 It does not have to be a will trust.
-It would be a good idea to limit the value put into trust to a sum less than the threshold for IHT.

 We recommend that you read about making sure an inheritance stays in the family next.